Frequently asked Questions

 Is my IHI record the same as an electronic health record?

-No. It is not the same as an electronic health record.
-An electronic health record is an electronic version of a patient’s health record which may hold medical information.
-Your IHI will never contain medical information.
+No – it is not the same as an electronic health record.
+An electronic health record is an electronic version of a patient’s health record.
+Your IHI does not contain medical information.

 Is medical information stored on my IHI record?